ope-tech/laravel-ses/README.md

       UserName: staging-user
 ```

-Run command in **production** to setup Amazon email notifications to track bounces, complaints and deliveries.
+Run command in **production** to setup Amazon email notifications to track opens, bounces, complaints and deliveries.
-Make sure in your configuration your app URL is set correctly.
+Make sure in your configuration your app URL is set correctly and routes setup by this package are working.
+Next figure

-If your application uses the http protocol instead of https add the --http flag to this command.
+out what is the name of the domain your emails come out from.
+If it is same as primary app domain no worries just enter
+that address.
+If you do send email for multiple domains (i.e. multi tenant application) you can set multiple domain
+using this command.

 ```
-php artisan setup:sns
+php artisan setup:sns mydomain.com
 ```

 This commands automatically configures SES domain to send SNS notifications that